Self-Hosted Docker Installation Guide

 docker compose up -d

 Portal + PostgreSQL + Redis as separate containers.
+Pick whichever style you prefer:

 1. Download the compose file